dotlang/language/doc/RFE.md

 `data2 = process2(2, data)`
 `data2 == nothing :: 100`

-? - We say you cannot re-use function names.
+Y - We say you cannot re-use function names.
 So what about casting?
 `int(x)` x can be float or string or ...
 We have 3 applications for cast:
 1. To NamedType: `x = MyInt(int_var)`